 Verdi Il trovatore opera to libretto by Salvadore Cammarano.
 Directed 2002 by Elijah Moshinsky at the Royal Opera House.
 Stars José Cura (Manrico), Dmitri Hvorostovsky (Count di Luna), Yvonne Naef (Azucena), Verónica Villarroel (Leonora), Tómas Tómasson (Ferrando), Gweneth-Ann Jeffers (Ines), Thomas Barnard (Old Gypsy), Douglas Telfer (Messenger), and Edgaras Montvidas (Ruiz).
 Carlo Rizzi conducts the Orchestra of the Royal Opera House (Concert Master Vasko Vassilev) and the Royal Opera Chorus (Chorus Director Terry Edwards).
-Sets by Dante Ferretti; costumes by Anne Tilby; lighting by Howard Harrison; fight scenes by William Hobbs; directed for TV by Brian Large.
+Sets by Dante Ferretti; costumes by Anne Tilby; lighting by Howard Harrison; fight scenes by William Hobbs.
+Directed for TV by Brian Large.
+Sung in Italian.
 Released 2008, Blu-ray disc has 5.1 PCM sound.
 Grade: B

 If you are are a Verdi expert, you might pass over this disc in the hope that a better Il trovatore may come along.
-If you are a Verdi novice and are willing to do a bit of homework, I think you can be happy with this production.
+If you are a Verdi novice and are willing to do a bit of homework, you should be happy with this production.